< back to Blog home

 how to manage bar inventory ebook

-Pouring wine is an important part of bartender duties.
+Pouring wine is an important part of bartender duties, especially when the place is offering by-the-glass wine.
 Done well, it ensures you serve the right amount of wine to the customer and avoid spillage.
 Otherwise you'll end up needing a wine stain remover to get it off of whatever else you poured it on.

 Here, we’re not going to cover how to open a bottle of wine.
 That’s a topic that demands its own treatment.
 We’ll start this story just after the bottle’s uncorked.